mrvautin/expressCart/README.md

 You may want to create a static page to show contact details, about us, shipping information etc.

 New static pages are setup via `/admin/settings/pages`.

+## TODO

+- Add some tests...
+- Separate API and frontend
+- Modernize the frontend

 ## Contributing